axis7818/axis7818.github.io/content/blog/fleet-configuration-management.md

 Registering workloads and clusters with a fleet configuration management system requires managing higher-level deployment abstractions and managing a system that operates on these abstractions to automate configuration delivery.
 This adds complexity to the system and requires additional operational overhead.
 It is important to weigh this cost against the cost of manually curating workload configurations in your system.

-# Example Architecture With Microsoft Kalypso
+# Example Architecture With Kalypso

 This is an example architecture that generalizes the architecture that we built in our recent customer engagement.
 For more details on getting started with Kalypso, see its [GitHub repositories](https://github.com/microsoft/kalypso?tab=readme-ov-file#referenced-repositories) and the following Microsoft Learn pages: